Who are we

 If you are registering with MaintenanceBooker, we will require your contact details so we can get in touch with you regarding your enquiry, booking or application for a grant to assist with costs of this service.
 We will also use your details in the future to ask whether you require any further services or to ask for your feedback on the service you have received.

-Receiving marketing information from NCT Group will always be your choice.
+Receiving marketing information from NCT Group will always be your choice and we will only send you marketing if you have opted in.
 You can change your mind at any time and we will keep your preferences up to date.
-You can contact us on 0207 222 0605, email@example.com or by writing to us at 7 Tufton Street, London, SW1P at any time to be removed from our lists.
+You can contact us on 0207 222 0605, email@example.com or by writing to us at 7 Tufton Street, London, SW1P 3QB at any time to be removed from our lists.

 We do not make fundraising phone calls and would only telephone you if we had a specific query.